nodeshift/tutorial/cloud-native/README.md

 helm install nodeserver --set image.repository=%MINIKUBE_REGISTRY%/nodeserver  chart/nodeserver
 ```

-_**Note(Mac)**: In case you cant open helm cli to due Apple cannot check it for malicious software, be sure to control-click the helm app icon -> Open_.
+_**Note(Mac)**: If you cannot open the Helm CLI due Apple malicious software checks, control-click the Helm application icon in the Finder and select `Open`.
 ([Instructions Reference](https://support.apple.com/guide/mac-help/apple-cant-check-app-for-malicious-software-mchleab3a043/mac))

 2. Check that all the "pods" associated with your application are running: